A Natural Remedy for Cramps That Works Every Time!

 My legs and arms are cramping badly.
 Are there any natural or home remedies to relieve this?

-Hi Jim, and thanks for your question regarding natural remedies for leg and arm cramping.
+Hi Jim, and thank you for your question regarding natural remedies for leg and arm cramping.

 When someone is experiencing muscle cramping or muscle spasms, this is a sure sign of a severe calcium and magnesium deficiency (calcium and magnesium are crucial for healthy nerve fibers and muscle contraction).
 Even women who suffer from cramping during their menstrual cycle are seriously deficient in these important minerals.
 And if you have muscle twitching or eye twitching as well then you are CHRONICALLY deficient!